 And person/s who are having CoViD19 severe disease and critical illness are immediately referred and admitted in a healthcare facility with adequate capability and is well adept enough in managing contagious diseases such as CoViD.
 CoViD19 positive person/s with mild sign/s and symptom/s and without symptoms are also isolated, quarantined and monitored for disease activity and progression in an assigned quarantine facility or place of confinement.
 But there are times or instances that a patient with signs and symptoms of anosmia( loss sense of smell ), ageusia( loss sense of taste ), associated with on and off fever, cough and occasional difficulty of breathing for almost seven to ten days was denied/refused of admission by a healthcare facility or hospital due to the above presentation of her disease.
 And this is her story…

 Approximately seven to ten days prior to the consultation the 74 y.o. woman felt unwell. the dizziness and body malaise with tiredness worsens associated with fever and chills, occasional cough, loss sense of smell and taste with poor appetite accompanied with bouts of difficulty of breathing was also observed, which prompted the patient to sought for consultation to her physician of choice.
 She wanted to be admitted in the same hospital of choice but was denied and refused as claimed.
-Then she was sent home that very same day, because of the above symptoms keeps of bothering her even at rest.
+Then she was sent home that very same day, still with the above symptoms and occasional difficulty of breathing with chest tightness keeps on bothering her even at rest.

 So the family contacted a local physician the next day ( August 22, 2020 ) to manage her medically at the comfort of her abode.
-At home when the local physician saw the patient, the advised was she must be admitted to a local hospital for immediate proper, adequate, quality medical care but she refused to be admitted in a local hospital due to lack of trust and confidence.
+At home when the local physician saw the patient, the advised was she must be admitted to a local hospital for immediate proper, adequate, quality medical care but she refused to be admitted in a local hospital due to lack of trust and confidence, likewise the local hospital also refused to admit her.
 And referral to other nearest hospital in the province or city was also refused by her due to a more than two to four hours travel from her place to the province or city respectively.
 So the best option of her doctor was, she will be managed at home.

 The first or initial home visit and checked-up of the patient by her doctor.
 She was still up and about in this picture.